Food and Food Ingredients

 Meals provided free of charge by a retail food establishment to its employees are exempt from sales tax.

-Napkins, Paper Plates, and Plastic Tableware
+Napkins, Plates, and Tableware

 Napkins, paper plates, and plastic tableware are exempt from sales tax when they are purchased to become part of the selling price of prepared food.
 If they are not part of the selling price, the food establishment must pay tax on them when they buy them.
 If the business purchased the items and did not pay sales tax but should have, the items must be included as goods consumed on the Iowa sales tax return.
+The business must also pay Iowa sales or use tax on its purchases of cloth napkins, glasses, porcelain cups, silverware, and other durable tableware for use by its customers.

 Vending Machines